Rockingscots is a website dedicated to

 its early years.
 He was a mine of anecdotes

-scans from his record collection such as Tear Gas's rare
+Brian also contributed scans of artwork from his record collection such as Tear Gas's rare

 Brian's family moved to Armour Drive (Holmston) in Ayr from